If you took a glance at the best Henry Hoover vacuum cleaners, you would have a smile on your face.

 A nimble vacuum that is lighter than most other Henry Hoover vacuums.
 Despite the powerful suction a truly affordable vacuum.

-If you were on the lookout for a nimble vacuum from Henry Hoover that is agile and easy to manoeuvre, then the Compact HVR160 could be the answer.
+If you were on the lookout for a nimble vacuum from Henry Hoover, then the Compact HVR160 could be the answer.

-This is one of the latest Henry Hoover vacuum models, perhaps targeting the demographic of people that stay in smaller homes.
+This is one of the latest Henry Hoover vacuum models, perhaps targeting smaller homes.